Explore the traditions of printmaking and book arts within an innovative studio practice.

-Our program teaches you to expand upon the rich traditions of intaglio, lithography, relief, screenprinting, photo, and digital printmaking and book arts.
+Our program teaches you to expand upon the rich traditions of printmaking and books arts, including intaglio, lithography, relief, monotype, screenprinting, and photo printmaking.
 You’ll explore the medium’s potential as a platform for both creative expression and cultural change.
-With the San Francisco Bay Area as your backdrop, you’ll draw inspiration from museums, galleries, and alternative art spaces, world-renowned publishers and studios, and socially engaged nonprofits.
+With the San Francisco Bay Area as your backdrop, you’ll draw inspiration from museums, galleries, and alternative art spaces, world-renowned print publishers and studios, and socially engaged nonprofits.
 Our position within a top art and design college gives you daily access to a creative, collaborative culture, challenging you to push beyond your notions of what art can accomplish in the world.

-In our state-of-the-art facilities, you’ll learn a full range of printmedia techniques, including digital and photo printing, intaglio, lithography, monotype, papermaking, relief, screenprinting, book arts, letterpress, and papermaking.
+In our fully equipped facilities, you’ll learn a full range of printmedia techniques in addition to digital printmaking, letterpress, and papermaking.
 We encourage you to experiment whenever possible and collaborate with your peers in fine arts.
-By incorporating glass, illustration, textiles, and other media into your projects, you’ll discover that print can do things like leap from walls and transform rooms into hypnotic installations.
+By incorporating drawing, textiles, sculpture, and other media into your projects, you’ll discover that print can do things like leap from walls and transform rooms into hypnotic installations.

-The Yozo Hamaguchi Printmaking Scholarship awards, made possible by a generous endowment fund, are open to all undergraduate and graduate students who have studied printmedia at CCA.
+The Yozo Hamaguchi Printmaking Scholarship Awards, made possible by a generous endowment fund, are open to all undergraduate and graduate majors whose work is engaged in the practice of printmedia and printmaking.
+The graduate recipient is chosen from the pool of incoming MFA students who have applied through Print.
 Each year, the college celebrates the multiple awardees’ accomplishments during an annual awards exhibition.

 During their final semester, undergraduate printmedia majors can apply for the Hamaguchi Emerging Artist Residency.
 The recipient is given part-time access to the prestigious Kala Art Institute, located in Berkeley.
 They have total freedom to explore independent projects in various printmaking techniques, photo processes, book arts, and digital media.
 Culminating in a group exhibition, this is the perfect experience for those who want to continue their studio practice or pursue their studies in master's programs.